 Comprehensive estate planning has a solid foundation of insurance, including homeowners/renters, umbrella, auto, business, life insurance, disability, and the like.
 Business entities such as Limited Liability Companies are commonly used for asset protection for business owners and real estate investors.
 In addition, Domestic Asset Protection Trusts are sometimes used.

 Your Revocable Living Trust creates a powerful value and can be drafted to provide asset protection for your loved ones.
-If you have questions about asset protection planning, feel free to give us a call.
+If you have questions about asset protection planning, feel free to give our trust lawyers a call.
 We can review your existing plan and determine what additional steps need to be taken to ensure you and your family have a secure financial future.